etlweather/understanding-networking/chapter1-basic-terms.md

 network, latency is how long it takes for a packet to be transmitted.
 Latency does affect the actual speed of a link - a long latency reduces the speed.

-Today (2016), latency is measured in milliseconds (ms).
-On a local network, it is usually below 2ms.
-On the Internet, one commonly finds 100ms as an average.
+> Today (2016), latency is measured in milliseconds (ms).
+On a local network, it
+> is usually below 2ms.
+On the Internet, one commonly finds less than 100ms. [^3]

 ## network
 The word network can be used in multiple ways - it is often used to mean a